langchain-ai/langchain-mcp-adapters/README.md

 response = await agent.ainvoke({"messages": "what is the weather in nyc?"})
 ```

-> Only `sse` and `streamable_http` transports support runtime headers.
+> Only `sse` and `http` transports support runtime headers.
 These headers are passed with every HTTP request to the MCP server.

 ## Using with LangGraph StateGraph